zilov/slizer/README.md

 You could also use Nanopore, PacBio or pair-end Illumina reads to run slizer.

-Also, if you already have reads alignment file, you could generage `coverage.bed` file directly and provide it to slizer.
-Use `bedtools genomecov -bga -split -ibam {your_alignment.bam} > {output.coverage_bed}` than run slizer with `slizer -m coverage -a <assembly.fasta> -b <coverage.bam> -o ./slizer_results`.
+Also, if you already have reads alignment file, you could provide it directly to slizer.
+Just run slizer with `slizer -m bam -a <assembly.fasta> -b <alignemnt.bam> -o ./slizer_results`.

 **Parameters:**